Sigmmma/c20/src/content/h1/guides/it-doesnt-work/readme.md

-Oftentimes in your CE modding adventures, you will face situations where something simply _doesn't work_ the way you expected, and maybe you're no closer to a solution after hours or days of trying things.
+Oftentimes in your CE modding adventures you will face situations where something simply _doesn't work_ the way you expected, and maybe you're no closer to a solution after hours or days of trying things.
 While this site, community tutorials, and chat channels can help, there often isn't specific help available.

 This page offers general techniques to help you prevent and troubleshoot your problems to get unblocked.